cihanozcelik/StateMachineLib/README.md

 stateMachine.LateUpdateMachine();   // Call in game loop (e.g., Unity's LateUpdate)
 stateMachine.Exit(); // Exits all graphs and their current states

+// --- Local Event System ---
+// Each StateMachine has its own LocalEventBus for isolated event communication stateMachine.LocalRaise(new MyGameEvent()); // Raise event only within this StateMachine
+// Note: state.On<MyGameEvent>() and (state1 > state2).On<MyGameEvent>() automatically listen to BOTH global and local events

 // --- StateUnit Logic Actions ---
 state1.OnEnter = () => { /* Logic for StateOne Enter */ };
 state1.OnUpdate = (timeInState) => { /* Logic for StateOne Update, timeInState is DeltaTimeSinceStart */ };